stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 measurement information, and can benefit from the additional insight given during network troubleshooting by explicit measurement headers.

-Further the provided measurement value can also be exposed by SPUD to the far- endpoint (superstrate or application) and therefore be used for performance enhancement on these layers.
-Once the facility is deployed in SPUD-aware endpoints, it can also be used for inter- network and cross-Internet performance measurement and debugging (replacing today's processing-expensive DPI mechanims).
+Further, since the provided measurement information is exposed by SPUD to the far-endpoint, it can be used for performance enhancement on these layers.
+Once the facility is deployed in SPUD-aware endpoints, it can also be used for inter-network and cross-Internet performance measurement and debugging (replacing today's processing-intensive DPI mechanisms).

 ## Security, Privacy, and Trust

-The cumulative nonce and timestamp echos leak no more information about the traffic than the TCP header does.
+The cumulative nonce and timestamp echo leaks no more information about the traffic than the TCP header does.
 Indeed, since the cumulative nonce does not include sequence number information or other protocol-internal information, it allows passive measurement of loss and latency without giving measurement